b10116006-art/AI-Model-Architecture-Lab/experiments/cnn-backbone-replacement/README.md

 Backbone architecture plays a critical role in feature extraction.

 Even lightweight architectures like ResNet18 can produce strong feature representations for classification tasks.

+---

+## Results

+Validation Accuracy

+ResNet50: 0.9212
+ResNet18: 0.9234

+---

+## Key Insight

+Replacing a larger backbone with a lighter architecture can still preserve strong classification performance.

+In this experiment, ResNet18 achieved comparable and slightly better validation accuracy while reducing model complexity and improving training efficiency.